I have presented on various topics at a number of international conferences. Below are a selection of the talks and workshops I have given.

 How many different techniques do you use for giving feedback on your students’ presentations?

 Are you the one primarily giving the feedback or do you encourage fellow students to do it?

 If fellow students do it, do they tend to limit their feedback to comments such as “I thought it was good” or “He looked very nervous”?

-In this workshop, we will look at some non-threatening student-centred techniques which encourage higher level, constructive feedback on students’ presentations from their peers.
-These techniques will help to:
+In this workshop, we look at some non-threatening student-centred techniques which encourage higher level, constructive feedback on students’ presentations from their peers.
+These techniques help to: